What is a Works Council?

 IMPORTANT: The most recent version of the Dutch Works Council Act is only available in Dutch language.
 There is a translation available published by the Social and Economic Council of the Netherlands (SER) in 2013, but it is recommended to not use this version as it’s not up to date.
 As soon as a correct English translation is available we will make sure to publish it on this platform.

 For information please CONTACT US to make sure you are compliant by law.

 WHEN TO ESTABLISH A WORKS COUNCIL

-If a business entity is obligated to establish a Works Council, depends on the number of employees that work within the company based on an employment agreement.
+A business entity is obligated by the Works Councils Act to establish a Works Council, depending on the number of employees that work within the company based on an employment agreement.

 Right to be Consulted

 Right to be Consulted WOR art.
 25 and art.
 30 – discuss important decisions regarding the organisation including Appointment / dismissal director.